niranjfantain/fantainbuild/README.md

       source {your-path-to-bash-file}

 5.)
-Go to your porject root Directory and Create the build the application.
+Go to your porject root Directory and build the application